-Currently, Corus Engineering Steels' (CES) internal R&D related to fossil-fuel power generation, and carried out at Corus Swinden Technology Centre (Rotherham) and in plant, is focused on the development of new high temperature, creep resistant grade steels.
+Currently, Corus Engineering Steels' (CES) internal R&D related to fossilfuel power generation, and carried out at Corus Swinden Technology Centre (Rotherham) and in plant, is focused on the development of new high temperature, creep resistant grade steels.

-The current CES R&D spend is predominantly internal, but work is also supported at the University of Loughborough on Cr-containing, creep resistant steels (Profs.
-Roy Faulkner and Rachel Thompson) and the University of Leicester (Drs.
-Sarah Hainsworth & Andrew Strang).
+The current CES R&D spend is predominantly internal, but work is also supported at the University of Loughborough on Cr-containing, creep resistant steels and the University of Leicester.
+In addition,

-In addition, CES supplies materials into the EPSRC SUPERGEN 'Conventional Power Plant Lifetime Extension (PLE) Consortium' project and CES is a partner in EU COST 536 programme.
+CES supplies materials into the EPSRC SUPERGEN 'Conventional Power Plant Lifetime Extension (PLE) Consortium' project and CES is a partner in the EU COST 536 programme.

-Sheffield Forgemasters Ltd. (Sheffield)
+Sheffield Forgemasters International Ltd. (Sheffield)

-Sheffield Forgemasters has increased its R&D spend to approximately £1.2M per annum (after grants), covering product and process development across all sectors into which the company supplies.
+Sheffield Forgemasters has increased its R&D spend to approximately £2.2M per annum (after grants), covering product and process development across all sectors into which the company supplies.
 The company supports external work at universities and RTOs.